Getting real about sugar

 Where sugar RESIDES

 Let’s start with understanding where the major sources of sugar lie in the standard Western diet.
-At large, these include fizzy drinks, concentrated fruit juices, processed cereals, ready meals particularly the low fat ones, white sliced bread, packaged cakes, desserts, biscuits, sweets and flavoured yoghurts, plus the sugar we add to teas and coffees.
+At large, these include fizzy drinks, concentrated fruit juices, processed cereals, some low-fat ready meals, packaged cakes, desserts, biscuits, sweets and flavoured yoghurts, plus the sugar we add to teas and coffees.

 Most of these foods sit in the ultra processed category and typically feature sugar in a highly concentrated form, or contain a refined form of sugar ie. table sugar.
 When sugar is added by the manufacture, we call these ‘free sugars’.

-Even with food industry steps to regulate or minimise free sugars, if a person’s daily diet is largely comprise of these kinds of foods, their sugar consumption is likely to be significant, and way above official recommendations.
+Even with food industry steps to regulate or minimise free sugars, if a person’s daily diet is predominantly comprised of these kinds of foods, their sugar consumption is likely to be significant, and way above official recommendations.

 The second major category of sugars are the naturally occurring kind.
 Think about the sugars that are found in ‘whole foods’ such as fruits, dairy, starchy vegetables and wholegrains.

-When people connect with media headlines about sugar, or start following advocates of extreme diets, there is a risk they can become disproportionately fearful of all types of sugars, including those in natural foods.
-Tropical fruits in particular - such as bananas, grapes, pineapple, for example - can all get a bad wrap, for example.
+When people connect with media headlines about sugar or start following advocates of extreme diets, there is a risk they can become disproportionately fearful of all types of sugars, perhaps even including those in natural foods.
+Tropical fruits in particular - such as bananas, grapes, pineapple - can all get a bad wrap.

 However, what you need to know is that the natural sugars in most whole foods are delivered in a volume and format that our bodies are well versed in metabolising.
 Plus the sugars in these food come with a host of other beneficial nutrients.
 For example, fresh fruits contain fructose, as well as plenty of Vitamin C and fibre.
-This all means that as part of a balanced die, any possible negative health implications linked to natural sugars from whole foods are likely negligible for most people.
+This means that any possible negative health implications linked to natural sugars from whole foods are likely negligible for most people.

 Keeping it real

-You might be wondering where things like yogurts, dried fruit, jams, honey, baked beans, bottled sauces, condiments or those ready-made protein balls you like, fit in the picture.
+You might be wondering where things like yogurts, dried fruit, jams, honey, baked beans, bottled sauces, condiments or ready-made protein balls, fit in the ‘sugar picture’.

-These types of foods have undergone some degree of processing, and are often described as being sources of ‘hidden sugars.
-There is no doubt that learning about the ‘hidden sugars’ added to foods can be surprising and you may wish to develop some awareness around it, but we also need to keep perspective and realise that going to the extremes of avoiding these completely may not be practical for most of us, or constructive to a healthy relationship with food.
+As they are less obvious sources than some other foods, they are often described as containing ‘hidden’ sugars (do you notice how that makes them sound pretty sneaky and a bit sinister?!).
+There is no doubt that learning about the sugars added to foods can be surprising - but we also need to keep perspective and realise that going to the extremes of avoiding these foods is not necessary and they can happily form part of an overall balanced daily diet.
+Nor would trying to avoid them completely be practical for most of us, or constructive to maintaining a healthy relationship with food.

-You might also consider how much of a food you would typically eat and what you might pair it with whilst you eat it.
-Take honey as the example here - eating it pure by the tablespoon is one thing, but imagine how most of us are actually most likely to consume it, for example, on a slice of toast with butter for taste, or combined with protein-rich greek yoghurt and berries, or to sweeten up your parsnips.
+A helpful strategy when thinking about these foods is to consider how much of them you would typically eat and what else you might pair it with whilst you eat it.
+Take honey as the example here - eating it pure by the tablespoon is one thing - but how many of us likely to do that?
+Most of us are likely to consume it on a slice of toast with butter for taste, or combined with protein-rich greek yoghurt and berries, or to sweeten up our parsnips.

 The overall nutritional quality of the overall meal or snack usually looks very different when you take it a whole, as compared to the single ingredients.
-And so can the potential impact on blood sugar levels too.
-When you combine sugar, or carbs that breakdown to sugar very quickly, with protein, fibre-rich foods, or fat-rich foods, you can help blunt the blood sugar response.
+And so can the potential impact on blood sugar levels too - another area of concern people have when it comes to sweet foods.
+When you combine sugar (or the types of carbs that breakdown to sugar very quickly) with protein, fibre-rich foods or fat-rich foods (of any type), you will help ‘blunt’ the blood sugar response naturally.

-Take dairy products as another example.
-The processing methods vary widely so the nutritional profile of a brie will look different to cheese strings, kefir will look different to a Muller Corner.
-But whatever milk or yoghurt products you choose, consider that they all contain some calcium and protein, as well as the sugar lactose.
+Take dairy products such as milk, yoghurts and cheeses an another example.
+Yes, the processing methods vary widely between products which means that the nutritional profile of a brie will look different to cheese strings, and kefir will look different to a Muller Corner.
+But ultimately they all contain some of the sugar lactose along with calcium, protein and natural fats (unless you’ve picked a low fat option) - meaning that each could, in theory (if you like them), contribute in some way to your overall nutritional intake.

-But there is a way forward.
-Instead I recommend taking an intuitive approach to gently ‘unhooking’ from sugar.
-Here are just a few tips to get you started:
+But there is a way to more gently ‘de-charm’ sweet sugary foods.
+Here are a few tips to get you started:

-• Start by understanding your pattern with sugar by bringing awareness to your urges and cravings and understanding your personal triggers for turning to sugar.
+Begin by understanding your pattern by bringing awareness to your urges and cravings and understanding your personal triggers for turning to sugary foods.
 For example, hunger, thirst, lack of regularity around meal times, tiredness, stress or other emotions are all very common triggers.

-• This might sound counter intuitive but if you give yourself full permission to eat sugar as part of your diet, you effectively take it off that pedestal you’ve put it on and can level up with it.
-Many people assume control or willpower will get them through sugar cravings, but the human brain doesn’t work like that - if you tell it not to think about something specific, it will think about it.
+This might sound counter intuitive but if you give yourself full permission to eat sugar as part of your daily diet, you can effectively take it off that pedestal you’ve put it on - and essentially level up with it.
+Many people assume control or willpower will get them through sugar cravings but the human brain doesn’t work like that - if you tell it not to think about something specific, it will think about it.

 As you can see, this is all about awareness and balance and there is so much more to this topic than I’ve covered in this blog.
 Keep learning from your own experiences and stay curious about what your body is telling you.